bodrick/awesome/TOPICS.md

 *   [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office

-## async

-*   [JSkimming/Castle.Core.AsyncInterceptor](https://github.com/JSkimming/Castle.Core.AsyncInterceptor) - Library to simplify interception of asynchronous methods
-*   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
-The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
-*   [chronoxor/NetCoreServer](https://github.com/chronoxor/NetCoreServer) - Ultra fast and low latency asynchronous socket server & client C# .NET Core library with support TCP, SSL, UDP, HTTP, HTTPS, WebSocket protocols and 10K connections problem solution
-*   [brminnick/AsyncAwaitBestPractices](https://github.com/brminnick/AsyncAwaitBestPractices) - Extensions for System.Threading.Tasks.Task and System.Threading.Tasks.ValueTask
-*   [rsdn/CodeJam](https://github.com/rsdn/CodeJam) - Set of handy reusable .NET components that can simplify your daily work and save your time when you copy and paste your favorite helper methods and classes from one project to another
-*   [scopsy/await-to-js](https://github.com/scopsy/await-to-js) - Async await wrapper for easy error handling without try-catch
-*   [StephenCleary/AsyncEx](https://github.com/StephenCleary/AsyncEx) - A helper library for async/await.
-*   [avajs/ava](https://github.com/avajs/ava) - Node.js test runner that lets you develop with confidence 🚀
-*   [getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.

 ## asynchronous-methods

 *   [JSkimming/Castle.Core.AsyncInterceptor](https://github.com/JSkimming/Castle.Core.AsyncInterceptor) - Library to simplify interception of asynchronous methods